poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Anticipatory Set:
 Norms for painting, rules for scissors, sharing materials, following a design or changing designs as necessary

-## Monitor: Check for Understanding/Formative Assessment
-Make sure students are following their designs and the rules for art space
-For students making changes from their designs, ask for justification

 ## Reteaching Ideas: (for students who didn’t understand the first time)
 N/A